jamesjnadeau/addisoncountyfielddays/content/exhibits/Home_and_Garden_Departments.md

 Please read carefully.
 These Rules apply along with and in addition to the General Rules for the Home & Garden Department and the General Rules of Addison County Fair & Field Days.

-1. A Commercial Flower Exhibitor is de?ned as any person or persons growing ?owers for pro?t.
+1. A Commercial Flower Exhibitor is defined as any person or persons growing flowers for profit.
-2. Exhibitors will be allotted an empty 4ft. by 3ft. area each, to create a pleasing display of ?owers using their own display materials and incorporating a farm or business sign.
+2. Exhibitors will be allotted an empty 4ft. by 3ft. area each, to create a pleasing display of flowers using their own display materials and incorporating a farm or business sign.
 3. Each Exhibitor’s space will bejudged on overall attractiveness, creativity of display, and condition & quality of ?owers.
-4. PRIZES: ist - $100.00; 2nd - $80.00; 3rd — $60.00 All other entries will receive $50.1.
+4. PRIZES: 1st - $100.00; 2nd - $80.00; 3rd — $60.00 All other entries will receive $50.
 Special Ribbons will also be awarded.
 5. Each Exhibitor will be issued a season pass.
 Exhibitors are encouraged to maintain freshness of their display throughout the week.
 Reminder: Entries must be completely removed between 9-9:30 pm. on Saturday or 10-12 pm. on Sunday.

 ## COMMERCIAL NURSERY SHOW